giraldiego/NOIR/SETUP.md

 - NECR scripts trigger the first time you equip a crossbow, it is desirable to do this outside of combat.
 Some user reported a crash when he picked a crossbow and tried to equip it in a heavy loaded cell inside combat.
 To avoid this situation, the first time you ever equip your crossbow, don't do it in combat.
 - To avoid save corruption and crashes due to wrong save states, follow the MCM configuration for SSSO below.

+## Current issues v1.3.5

+No issues reported yet.
+No Hotfixes requiered for this version yet.

 ## Current issues v1.3.4

 No issues reported yet.